Subarachnoid haemorrhage: Brain haemorrhage or bleeding

 - Blood or bleeding disorders.
 Haemophilia and sickle cell anaemia can both contribute to decreased levels of blood platelets.

 - Liver disease.
-This condition is associated with increased bleeding in general.
+This condition is associated with an increased risk of bleeding in general.

 - Brain tumours.